What are pool alarms?

 Are pool alarms required?

 With the benefit of minimizing the danger of a tragedy, pool alarms are useful devices.
-They are essential safety equipment that provides a layer of protection.
+They are essential safety equipment that provides a layer of protection, but they do not reduce the responsibility on you the pool owner / parent to be always vigilent when young children are around pools.

 Pool alarms watch over and avert any chances of unexpected drowning in your pool.
 They are equally useful to check for intrusion of unauthorized people.